 The board annually evaluates whether combining or separating the roles of Chair of the board and CEO is in the best interests of the company and our shareholders.
-In its evaluation, the board considers a number of factors, including: (1) the individuals currently in the roles of CEO, Chair and Lead Independent Director and their record of leadership and performance in their roles; (2) current composition of the board; (3) the effectiveness of the policies, practices, and people in place to help ensure strong, independent board oversight; (4) the company's performance and the effect the leadership structure could have on its performance; (5) the board's performance and the effect the leadership structure could have on the board's performance; (6) the Chair and Lead Independent Director's performance in their respective roles; and (7) the views of our shareholders.
+In its evaluation, the board considers a number of factors, including: (1) the individuals currently in the roles of CEO, Chair and Lead Independent Director and their record of leadership and performance in their roles; (2) current composition of the board; (3) the effectiveness of the policies, practices, and people in place to help ensure strong, independent board oversight; (4) the company's performance and the effect the leadership structure could have on its performance; (5) the board's performance; (6) the Chair and Lead Independent Director's performance; (5) the board's performance; (6) the Chair and Lead Independent Director's performance in their respective roles; and (7) the views of our shareholders.
 A change in any of these factors could lead the board to determine in the future that it is more appropriate to have a different board leadership structure.
 Any such changes to our board leadership structure would be communicated to our shareholders through our annual proxy statement and as otherwise required by law.